fschuhi/digital-garden-rob-burbea-work/Rob Burbea/Video walkthrough.md

 - start w/ 150%
 - This is the starting page of what we Custodians affectionately call the "Digital Garden": a collection of Rob's talks,
 	- based on the transcripts
-	- with links to the Dharma Seed audio
+	- with links to the Dharma Seed audio,
 	- cross-referenced
 	- organized
 	- with keywords, phrases, terminology